Your Fairfield controller knows revenue to the penny and product cost to a rough guess

 Exactly what you get

 You get accounting software that costs each product run from real production data, shows margin by lot and channel, and allocates overhead by a defensible driver, instead of a quarterly spreadsheet guess.
-It integrates with payroll and tax tools for compliance, pulls from your ERP software and inventory management software for production data, and feeds a business intelligence dashboard so pricing rides on real numbers.
+It integrates with payroll and tax tools for compliance, pulls from your ERP software and inventory management software for production data, and feeds a business intelligence (BI) dashboard so pricing rides on real numbers.

 How to choose a developer in Fairfield